EnderBox911/Production-JS-Server-Express_with_Web-Sockets/README.md

 # Production-JS-Server-Express_with_Web-Sockets
-A Template for a basic web server using Node.js and the Express module.
+This documentation provides an overview of a Node.js server using Express and Socket.io to establish a WebSocket connection.
+The server allows bidirectional communication between clients and the server over a WebSocket connection.
+The code snippet demonstrates the server setup, configuration, and handling of WebSocket events.

 # Documentation Overview